Lucasvitoriano25/Unveiling-Gene-Disease-Connections/README.md

   <img src="https://github.com/user-attachments/assets/2a112039-d4a3-474d-b955-c907e90289f5" alt="GNN" height="350px" />
 </p>

-## Our Approach

-### Preprocessing the Dataset
+## Preprocessing the Dataset

 #### Disease Feature Standardization
 - Harmonized disease identifiers across datasets with differing IDs and naming conventions.
 - Excluded diseases lacking comprehensive information on definitions, categories, and synonyms.

 #### Disease Feature Augmentation with LLMs

-We leveraged the capabilities of OpenAI's GPT 3.5 Turbo to generate contextualized information on diseases.
+We leveraged the capabilities of OpenAI's GPT 3.5 Turbo [2] to generate contextualized information on diseases.
 This process allowed us to enrich our dataset by extracting additional features in JSON format, such as main symptoms, risk factors, disease classes, and main systems affected.
 By relying on existing definitions to guide the generation process, we aimed to ensure the accuracy of the information and minimize the risk of generating incorrect data.
 The augmentation prompt was:

 ```text
 The {disease} has the following definition: {definition}